This post has been updated since it was originally published in 2020.

 What is Cloud Storage?

-Your business has certain needs.
 Maybe you need to share content with a number of contributors, producers, or editors based around the world.
-Or possibly you have a complex and huge database of sales metrics you need to process or manipulate that is stressing your on-site capabilities.
+Or possibly you have a huge, complex database of sales metrics you need to process or manipulate that is stressing your on-site capabilities.
 Or you might simply have data you need to archive.
-Regardless, while people are quick to recommend the “cloud” for any business scenario involving data, you need to know which cloud is right for your scenario.
-Read on to learn more.

 The Three Types of Cloud Storage

 The third and final component of an object is its metadata—literally “the data about the data”—which can be any information that is used to classify or characterize the data in a particular object.
+In describing the contents of the data, it makes it more easily searchable.
 This metadata could be the jingle’s name, a collection of the geographical coordinates where a set of digital pictures were taken, or the name of the author who wrote the user manual.

 The Advantages of Object Storage

 The primary advantages of object storage—and the reason it’s used by the majority of cloud storage providers—is that it enables the storage of massive amounts of unstructured data while still maintaining easy data accessibility.
-The greater amount of storage is achieved thanks to its flat structure—by using GUIDs instead of the hierarchies characteristic of file storage or block storage, object storage allows for infinite scalability.
+It achieves this capability thanks to its flat structure—by using GUIDs instead of the hierarchies characteristic of file storage or block storage, object storage allows for infinite scalability.
 In other words, by doing away with structure, there’s more room for data.

 The higher level of accessibility is largely thanks to the metadata, which is infinitely customizable.
 Think of the metadata as a set of labels for your data.
 Because this metadata can be refined and rewritten and expanded infinitely, the objects in object storage can easily be reorganized and scaled, based on different metadata criteria.

 This last point is what makes object storage so popular for backup and archiving functions.
-Metadata’s unrestricted nature allows storage administrators to easily implement their own policies for data preservation, retention, and deletion, making it easier to reinforce data and create better “disaster recovery” strategies like Reed-Solomon Erasure Coding and Vault Architecture.
+Metadata’s unrestricted nature allows storage administrators to easily implement their own policies for data preservation, retention, and deletion, making it easier to reinforce data and create better disaster recovery strategies.

 The Primary Uses of Object Storage